-So we still use a lot of lame eBay modules – after removing the usual load of redundant pullups and those ubiquitous 662k regulators.
+So we still use a lot of eBay modules – after removing the usual load of redundant pullups and those ubiquitous 662k regulators.
 Once you go down that rabbit hole you discover a surprising number of those cheap boards can be improved with ‘other’ alterations.
-The reward can be substantial, with our low power RTC mod bringing $1 DS3231 modules from ~0.1 mA down to less than 5µA sleep current.
-Another easily modified sensor is the SOIL moisture probe I flagged in the electrical conductivity post:
+The reward can be substantial, with our low power RTC mod bringing $1 DS3231 modules from ~0.1 mA down to less than 3µA sleep current – which is quite useful if you want to power the entire logger from a coin cell.

 Cable & Epoxy Mounting: (click images to enlarge)

 Soil moisture sensors measure the volumetric water content of a soil indirectly by using some other property such as electrical resistance or dielectric permittivity.
 The relation between the measurement and soil moisture varies depending on environmental factors such as soil type, temperature, or the amount of salt dissolved in the pore water.
 This is kind of obvious if you think about how differently sand behaves with respect to water infiltration & retention compared to a soil high in clay content – but the low level details get quite complex.

 Vernier outlines a basic volumetric calibration procedure for soil sensors which starts by measuring soil from your target area that’s been dried in an oven for 24 hours.
 To get another calibration point you add an amount of water equivalent to some percentage (say 5%) of that soils dry volume and take another sensor reading after that’s had a chance to equilibrate.
 To get a complete response curve you would use 5-10 jars of dry soil, adding different relative %-volumes of water to each pot from 5 to 50%.
 (Even in clay the %volume of water at field capacity is usually less than 50%.)
 Then you can interpolate any intermediate sensor readings with something like Multimap.